nsted/ESP-Now-Serial-Bridge/README.md

 and lightweight and have a connector for external antennas.
 <img src="https://live.staticflickr.com/65535/52613792130_c31a772c7c_b.jpg">

 At the moment, the serial initialization is modified in order to communicate through the USB Serial interface.
+If you want to use hardware serial GPIO TX and RX pins instead (e.g. D6 and D7 on Xiao ESP32C3), then you must change the #define statements for TX_PIN and RX_PIN from 0 to the given values.
+Furthermore, you have uncomment the line (currently line 82) starting with:
+`//HardwareSerial SerialIO(0);` to `HardwareSerial SerialIO(0);`
+and you have to comment out the line (currently line 85) starting with:
+`#define SerialIO Serial` to `//#define SerialIO Serial`

 By default, ESP NOW works with 1 Mbps data rate.
 The option to increase radio transmission data rate to 2 Mbps is experimental.